One Day in Dublin: Best Itinerary, Map, Tips & Guide

 Visit Kilmainham Gaol

 Kilmainham Goal was the county gaol for Dublin.
 Opened in 1796, the goal closed its doors in 1924.
 Today the building symbolises the tradition of militant and constitutional nationalism from the rebellion of 1798, to the Irish Civil War of 1922-23.
-Many Irish revolutionaries, including the leaders of the 1916 Easter Rising, were imprisoned and executed in the prison by the orders of the UK Government.

-Explore the historic ruins of Kilmacduagh Monastery and its roundhouse before discovering the iconic Cliffs of Moher as they meet the Atlantic Ocean.
+You’ll explore the historic ruins of Kilmacduagh Monastery and its roundhouse before discovering the iconic Cliffs of Moher as they meet the Atlantic Ocean.
+The see the lunar landscapes of The Burren and visit lively Galway, full of old-world charm and cobblestone streets that evoke an authentic Ireland of times gone by.

-See the lunar landscapes of The Burren and visit lively Galway, full of old-world charm and cobblestone streets that evoke an authentic Ireland of times gone by.
-Drive along the coastal route of the spectacular Wild Atlantic Way to Kinvara, passing Dunguaire Castle and the 12 Bens mountain range before returning to Dublin.
+Finally, you’ll drive along the coastal route of the spectacular Wild Atlantic Way to Kinvara, passing Dunguaire Castle and the 12 Bens mountain range before returning to Dublin.

 Written for The Gap Decaders by Tara of Tara’s Travels.